A Warm Welcome to The Waterside Churches

-We welcome Rev'd.
+We have welcomed Rev'd.
 Karen Wilson, and are excited by the prospect of working with her.
-Together we shall be looking to:
+Together we are looking to:

 The Waterside Benefice

-The Pastoral Scheme has been approved by Bishop Philip (on 20th September), which is good news indeed!
+The Pastoral Scheme was approved by Bishop Philip (on 20th September), which was good news indeed!

-Please do keep checking this website for more details of our plans for the future and how you can be involved.
+Please keep checking this website for more details of our plans for the future and how you can be involved.
 It is always good to see new faces and to have new ideas brought forward.
-The benefice is an inclusive body where everyone is welcome.
-It is for each and every member of the communities of Feock, Devoran, Carnon Downs, Perranarworthal and Perranwell.
+The Waterside Churches welcome everyone; each and every member of the communities of Feock, Devoran, Carnon Downs, Perranarworthal and Perranwell Station.